adarshkeshri/Face-Recognition-System/README.md

 - Webcam (for real-time recognition)

 ## How to Use

 1. Clone this repository to your local machine or download the code.

 2. Make sure all the required files are in the same directory.

+3. Before running the scripts, you may need to customize the file paths according to your system.
+Here's how you can do that:

+   - Open the following files in a text editor and update the file paths where necessary:

+     - `Main.py`: If you need to specify a different path for the Haar Cascade XML file, you can change it by modifying the `face_cascade.load('path_to_haar_face.xml')` line.

+     - `face_dataset.py`: Update the `data_folder` variable to specify the folder where you want to store captured face images.

+     - `face_train.py`: Modify the `recognizer.write('face_trainer.yml')` line to set the path where the trained model should be saved.

+   - Additionally, ensure that the script's dependencies are correctly installed on your system, especially the OpenCV library.

-3. Run `Main.py` to start the face recognition system.
+4. Run `Main.py` to start the face recognition system.

-4. The system will utilize your webcam to detect and recognize faces in real-time.
+5. The system will utilize your webcam to detect and recognize faces in real-time.

 ## Training the Model
 If you want to retrain the model or add new faces for recognition, follow these steps: